Belarus

 Environment

-In terms of non-renewable resource crimes, most are related to the illegal mining of sand and small-scale amber excavation.
-Irregular migrants carry out large-scale work, with possible links to human trafficking.
-Additionally, with a highly developed shadow economy and high rates of corruption, Minsk is said to be following the ā€˜amber fever’ in Ukraine, where government forces struggle to contain amber mafias.
-Similarly, coal from the Donbas is reportedly smuggled via the Russian Federation through Belarus and into the EU.
-Additionally, since the large-scale excavation of sand is labour-intensive and requires large machines, it is likely that groups involved possess equipment or are supported by companies owning the necessary machinery – indicating a mafia-style organization.
-Belarus has also been suspected, by Russian officials, of avoiding export duties on petroleum products by shipping them under different names.
+In terms of non-renewable resource crimes, most are related to illegal sand and amber mining as well as illegal amber trafficking, interest in which has been growing in recent years.
+Large-scale work is carried out by irregular migrants, with possible links to human trafficking.
+Although illegal mining of sand is largely viewed as a domestic issue, illicit amber mining has been tied to organized crime groups.
+With a highly developed shadow economy and high rates of corruption, the capital Minsk is said to be following the so-called ‘amber fever’ in Ukraine, where government forces are struggling to contain amber mafias.
+Furthermore, since the large-scale excavation of sand is labour-intensive and requires large machines, it is likely that groups involved either own or are supported by companies that own the necessary machinery, indicating a mafia-style organization.
+Russian officials have suspected Belarus of avoiding export duties on petroleum products by shipping them under different names.

 Drugs